Rakesh-Mourya-G/xen-orchestra/docs/backups.md

 However, XCP-ng is using `zstd`, which is far better.

 :::tip
-If you have compression on your NFS share (or destination filesystem like ZFS), you can disable compression in Xen Orchestra.
+If you have compression on your NFS share (or destination filesystem like ZFS), you can disable compression in CloudVisor.
 :::

 ## Add a disk for local backups